weblicht/curb/components/GenericDisplay/README.md

 ### Data flow

-As elsewhere in this library, data to be displayed is generally passed as either an object or an array on the `data` prop.
+Data to be displayed is generally passed as either an object or an array on the `data` prop.
 In a few exceptional cases (e.g. `Button`, `ListItem`) it is also possible to pass the data as the component's children, for convenience and flexibility.

 ### Styling